 It's also important to learn about the procedure(s) you need so you understand what is involved and how long the work will take.
 If you have any questions, ask your dentist first so you feel as comfortable as possible with your choice.

-If you haven’t already seen our guide to getting dental work abroad, check it out for more information and tips to help you decide what’s best for you.
-You can also read about other popular dental tourism locations, like Mexico and the Philippines, just in case you decide Thailand isn’t right for you.
+If you haven't already seen our guide to getting dental work abroad, check it out for more information and tips to help you decide what's best for you.
+You can also read about other popular dental tourism locations, like Mexico and the Philippines, just in case you decide Thailand isn't right for you.